 As new networks continue to evolve, let’s put the focus on building media formats to entertain everyone, without the need for intimidation, or for anyone to get fired.
 All that's required is a positive attitude, and a mindset to embrace a lot of trial & error... with the ability to laugh with each other along the way!

 Let media play a role in showing how people can thrive within supportive communities that celebrate each other’s achievements, however big or small they are.
 Sounds idealistic I know, but I promise you, this IS possible with the right network of people coming together to lead such a shift.

 It's time to take action.
 Media Producers, hello let's have discussions!
 Contact me to receive my pitch for Maze Innovations....

-My goal is to influence a culture where good ratings are achieved through high levels of creativity and humour, over fear or the downfall of others.
+My goal is to influence a culture where good ratings are achieved through high levels of creativity and humour, rather than through fear, or the downfall of others.
 What the world needs right now is some enlightenment, and for people to feel empowered to make a difference.
 Lights, camera, action, let’s do this!